 Eating Disorders; Ethology; Neurobiology; Obesity; Psychiatry; Substance Abuse Detection; Natural History; Animal Nutrition Sciences

 Our goal is to establish an understanding of the molecular and neuronal circuits that are responsible for controlling reward-related behavior.
-We seek to define brain mechanisms that regulate eating and are important in the development of obesity.
+We seek to define brain mechanisms that regulate eating and activity relevant to weight regulation and the development of obesity.
 Dysfunction of these appetitive behaviors also contributes to related pathological states, such as eating disorders, drug addiction, and depression.
 We are identifying critical molecules and neural circuitry that connect metabolic signals to behavioral output.
 Projects in the lab are aimed at better defining the molecular and neural mechanisms that integrate the hypothalamus and peripheral metabolic signals with brain regions that drive, and control, motivated behavior.
 In addition, the lab is active in developing tools that facilitate efforts to better understand the molecular and cellular basis of neural plasticity and animal behavior.

 Specialized Terms: Addictions; Animal Behavior; Ethology; Animal Nutrition; Diseases and Disorders; Drug Abuse; Eating Disorders; Etiology; Evolution; Genetic Manipulation; Natural History; Obesity; Psychiatry